ravi-mrk/alpha-video-heroku/.github/ISSUE_TEMPLATE/community_hosts_bug.md

 ---
-name: Bug report for community hosts
+name: Bugs when using community hosts
 about: Create a report to help us improve
 title: ''
 labels: ''